Law Offices of

 Having graduated with honors from Georgetown Law Center in 1998, she spent her final year of law school at Boalt Hall, U.C.
 Berkeley, as a visiting scholar where she also made the honors list.

 By 2016, she had represented thousands of clients and was voted “Best Attorney” in Alameda, California (Alameda Magazine 2016).
-Since 2016, when she sold her firm, she spends much of her time on the Big Island of Hawaii.

 Attorney Heather Reynolds (formerly Heather Tremain) was featured in Forbes Magazine in December 2009, as one of the top 10 providers of legal services in the State of California, as determined by Goldline Research.

-Survivors’ Attorney Bio
+Civil Rights Attorney Bio

 About Heather Reynolds